takemaru/graphillion/README.md

 >>> GraphSet.set_universe(universe)
 ```

-### List of graphs
+### Graph list

 This is the most straight-forward way to create a GraphSet object.
-Specify a list of graphs and get an object that includes the graphs.
+Specify a list of graphs and get an object with the graphs.

 In the following example, two graphs, one has a single edge and the
-other has two edges, are given, and a GraphSet object with these
+other has two edges, are given.
+A GraphSet object with the two
 graphs is created.

 ```python